 The thermal behavior of lithium-ion batteries during charging and discharging is influenced by two main factors.
 First, Joule heating, which results from the resistance of lithium ions as they move through the internal components of the battery.
 This includes ohmic heating in the electrodes, electrolyte, and separator, as well as polarization heating in the electrodes.
 Second, thermal energy generated by the exothermic chemical reactions during the charging and discharging process.
-For accurate modeling of heat generation in lithium-ion batteries. comprehensive model provided in reference [28] can be used.
+For accurate modeling of heat generation in lithium-ion batteries. the comprehensive model provided in reference [28] can be used.

-$$Q = Q_I + Q_I + Q_C \tag{3}$$
+$$\boldsymbol{Q} = \boldsymbol{Q}I + \boldsymbol{Q}I + \boldsymbol{Q}C \tag{3}$$

 The presented equation illustrates the total heat generated (Q) within a lithium-ion battery during its thermal activity.
 This equation encompasses ohmic heat (QI) resulting from internal resistance during charging and discharging processes, electrode polarization heat (QJ), and heat generated during the overall battery operation (QC) [29].
-However, numerous factors beyond these primary mechanisms influence the battery's thermal behavior. including ambient charge/discharge fluctuations, temperature battery degradation levels. rates, and Electrolyte active materials exhibit high sensitivity to temperature variations; hence, extremely low temperatures high and intensify heat generation.
-At low temperatures, reduced internal resistance increases Joule heat generation, whereas battery's the safe temperature leads to rapid accumulation of chemical reaction heat, ultimately dominating the total heat output.
+However, numerous factors beyond these primary mechanisms influence the battery's thermal behavior. including ambient charge/discharge fluctuations, temperature rates, and battery degradation levels.
+Electrolyte active materials exhibit high sensitivity to temperature variations; hence, extremely high and low temperatures intensify heat generation.
+At low temperatures, reduced internal resistance increases Joule heat generation, whereas battery's exceeding the safe operating temperature leads to rapid accumulation of chemical reaction heat, ultimately dominating the total heat output.
 Charge/discharge rates affect the balance between reversible and irreversible heat generation.
 At low rates, reversible heat from chemical processes and Joule heat are predominant.
 Conversely, high rates necessitate stronger currents between the positive electrode and separator, leading to a rapid increase in Joule heat and. consequently, a significant rise in battery temperature.
 Thus, the charge/discharge rate is the primary determinant of heat generation [30].